Logic App Best practices, Tips and Tricks: #2 Actions Naming Convention

 #2 Actions Naming Convention

-So, why is it essential to implement a good naming convention in our actions?
+Why is it essential to implement a good naming convention in our actions?

-Almost for the same reasons we describe in the previous Best practices, Tips, and Tricks:
+Almost for the same reasons we describe in the previous Best Practices, Tips, and Tricks:

-Basic rules about Action names:
+Basic rules about Action names

 • Logic App allows you to set a flow name between a minimum of 1 and a maximum of 80 characters!

 • Contrary to what happens in Power Automates were you can now use all types of characters.
-In Logic app the name of the actions (or triggers) cannot contain any control characters or any of the following symbols: ‘
+In Logic App, the name of the actions (or triggers) cannot contain any control characters or any of the following symbols:

 • <